TEKS4430/Spring-2026_project/README.md

-# Group Project – Autonomous cyber-physical system
+# Course Project – Autonomous cyber-physical system

-During the course, students will complete a group project in which each group designs and develops an autonomous cyber-physical system for a process of their choice.
+During the course, students will complete a project in which each they design and develop an autonomous cyber-physical system for a process of their choice.
 The process may relate to, for example, industry, logistics, transportation, service robotics, environmental monitoring, or another application area.
-Groups are free to choose both the application domain and the solution they wish to implement.
+Students are free to choose both the application domain and the solution they wish to implement.

+The project can be done solely by individual student or as a groupwork with a pair.
+Please, register on the course portal if you want to do the project as a group work.

 However, the solution must follow the autonomous system architecture discussed in the course, which consists of the following components: